JavanehBahrami/Filtering_Project/README.md

 ./http_server
 ```

+`Note`: the http server will log automativally, all event and error handling during each request.
+So user can see the log, after running `./http_server`.

 ## Requesting Data Format
 In order to feed request data to the http server, plase use `curl post` as below example: